Last updated on March 4th, 2025 at 10:22 am

-Exertional angina is a common yet serious medical condition characterized by chest pain or discomfort that occurs when you engage in physical activity or stress.
+Exertional angina is a common yet serious medical condition.
+Exertional Angina means/ is characterized by chest pain or discomfort that occurs when you engage in physical activity or stress.
 In this content I will provide a comprehensive guide to understanding its symptoms, causes, diagnosis, and treatment, helping you take the right steps for managing or addressing the condition effectively.

-Exertional angina is also known as stable angina.
+Exertional angina another name Is stable angina (Learn how stable is different from unstable angina).
 It occurs when your heart muscle doesn’t get enough oxygen-rich blood during physical exertion or emotional stress.
 This typically results from narrowed or blocked coronary arteries, often due to coronary artery disease (CAD).
 The pain usually subsides with rest or the use of the right medication.

 Symptoms of Exertional Angina